alanjds/drf-nested-routers/README.md

 **This is a work in progress.
-It "works for me" at www.apiregistro.com.br, but I cannot warranty that it fully "works everywhere" yet.**
+It "works for me" at www.apiregistro.com.br, but I cannot warranty that it fully "works everywhere" yet.
+Join us on Gitter (below) if you need some help.**

 drf-nested-routers
 =====================

 [![Join the chat at https://gitter.im/alanjds/drf-nested-routers](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/alanjds/drf-nested-routers?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This package provides routers and relations to create nested resources in the [Django Rest Framework](http://django-rest-framework.org/)
+This package provides routers and fields to create nested resources in the [Django Rest Framework](http://django-rest-framework.org/)

 Nested resources are needed for full REST URL structure, if one resource lives inside another.